- 9 minutes to read

 2. TCP Ports between Configuration Database and Log Databases / BizTalk SQL Server

-The following Windows Components are accessing the Configuration Database and used/configured ports must be allowed, follow each link for details:
+The following Windows components access the Configuration Database, and the required ports must be allowed.
+Follow each link for detailed configuration guidance:

 graph LR subgraph "SQL Server Hotel" roLogDatabase2(fal:fa-database fal:fa-database fal:fa-database Log databases) end subgraph "SQL Server" roConfigDatabase(fal:fa-database Configuration database) --- |Linked Server| roLogDatabase(fal:fa-database fal:fa-database fal:fa-database Log databases) end subgraph "BizTalk SQL Server Instance" roBizTalkMGMTDB(fal:fa-database BizTalkMGMTDb) end subgraph "BizTalk SQL Server Instance 2" roBizTalkDTADb(fal:fa-database BizTalkDTADb) end roConfigDatabase -.Linked Server.-roBizTalkMGMTDB roConfigDatabase -.Linked Server.-roBizTalkDTADb roConfigDatabase -.Linked Server.-roLogDatabase2

-Nodinite uses the SQL Server concept of Linked Servers.
-The Install and Update Tool requires these, to be properly configured BEFORE installing Nodinite.
+Nodinite leverages the SQL Server concept of Linked Servers.
+The Install and Update Tool requires these to be properly configured BEFORE installing Nodinite for seamless cross-server operations and automation.

-Review and follow the steps further detailed in the linked servers section
+Review and follow the steps detailed in the linked servers section to ensure a robust and secure configuration.

 Frequently asked questions

-Additional solutions to common problems and the FAQ for the Nodinite Configuration Database exist in the Troubleshooting user guide.
+Additional solutions to common problems and the Nodinite Configuration Database FAQ exist in the Troubleshooting user guide.

 Where do I add my custom built Search Field Plugins?

-You simply copy the DLL to the 'Plugins' folder of the Configuration Database.
+Copy the custom built DLL to the 'Plugins' folder where the the Logging Service is installed.
 If the DLL is being replaced then you must restart the Logging Service.

 Next Step